Best 24″ kids’ bikes for 7-10 year-olds

 Top tips: choosing the best 24” kids’ bike

-Before diving into the list of bikes, here’s the essential information you need to pick the right 24” bike for your child.
-For more detailed advice, check out the Q&A section at the bottom of this page or download our free bike buying checklist!
+Before you browse through our top picks, here are a few important things to keep in mind when choosing a 24” bike for your child.
+If you’d like even more in-depth advice, head to the Q&A section at the bottom of the page, or download our free bike buying checklist!

-- Measure carefully: Start by measuring your child’s height and inseam to ensure a 24” bike is the right size.
-Use our guide to how to easily measure your child for a new bike.
+- Measure carefully: Begin by checking your child’s height and inside leg measurement to make sure a 24” bike is the right fit.
+If you’re not sure where to start, our guide to how to easily measure your child for a new bike walks you through it step-by-step.

-- Invest in quality: A proper kids’ bike will offer a much better experience than a heavy, poorly designed ‘toy’ bike.
+- Invest in quality: Investing in a well-designed children’s bike really pays off.
+It will ride better, last longer, and be more enjoyable to use than a cheaper alternative built like a toy.
 For an explanation, read why you shouldn’t buy a REALLY cheap new kids’ bike.

 The best 24" wheel kids bikes